bcaitlyn/CPTS322_DineAutoProject/README.md

 Project Setup:
-Clone the repo into a folder and excute the code in an IDE of your choice.
+Clone the repo into a folder and excute with either VS community or VS code.
+This code can be run on other IDE's but will require manual adding of files.

 Features Guide: